bam4564/coingecko_py/README.md

 ## Installation

-PyPI
+This package is currently only available through **PyPI**.
+You can install it by running

 ```shell
 pip install py_coingecko
 ```

 ## Usage

-To create an instance of the api client, do this:
+This package exposes a single class called `CoingeckoApi`.
+To import and initialize this class, do the following

 ```python
 from py_coingecko import CoingeckoApi
 cg = CoingeckoApi()
 ```

-Check out the [API Reference](./docs/API.md) for further details on usage.
+Check out the [API Reference](./docs/API.md) for more details on how to use this object.

 ## Advanced Features